Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The core financial transactions include (but are not limited to):

-• Transfers of members’ assets between different investment options available in the Scheme.
+- Transfers of members’ assets between different investment options available in the

 The Trustee ensured that during the year the core financial transactions of the Scheme were processed promptly and accurately by:

-• Our delegated administrator WTS, who reports to the Trustee at regular Trustee board meetings.
-This facilitates a two way understanding of the management of the Scheme and allows the Trustee to exercise its governance function effectively.
+- Our delegated administrator, WTS, reports to the Trustee at regular Trustee meetings.
+This facilitates a two-way understanding of the management of the Scheme and allows the Trustee to exercise its governance function effectively.

 Examples of typical turnaround times from the Trustee’s delegated administrator, given that all the required documentation from the member has been provided, would be: